PiVersify/blog_posts/camera_series_1_basics.md

 #Camera Module Part 1: Getting started

-This is the first article in a 3 part series about using the Raspberry Pi Camera Module in various situations.
+This is the first article in a series dedicated to using the Raspberry Pi Camera Module in various situations.
 This article is about using the basic functions of the camera in both Bash and Python; future articles will show you how to capture slo-mo, timelapse, and maybe even stream video to another device.

 This article assumes you have a [Raspberry Pi Camera Module](https://www.raspberrypi.org/products/camera-module/) and a Pi with a camera port (that is, any model except the Zero).
 A stand for the camera is also highly recommended.